cammarasana123/weightedConvolution2.0/README.md

 where _den_ represents the density function coefficients.

+Analogously, you can import and use wConv3d in substitution of nn.Conv3d, as

+wConv3d(in_channels, out_channels, kernel_size, den, padding, groups, bias)

 ## Density function values
 We suggest to fine tune the density function values in the following range, where the first value represents the more external value of the density function.